fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 ```

 You may think that's bad to duplicate code in such a way, but you need to remember in testing it's not as important to not duplicate code.
-Also we have the possibility to reduce this duplication, we will touch this in the app module test.
+Also we have the possibility to reduce this duplication, we will touch on this later in the app module tests.

 ### 3. `invalidLoginResponseReturnInvalidCredentials`